social media for small business owners

 • Obsessing over perfect posts

-• Wasting time on trends that don’t convert
+• And wasting time on trends that don’t convert

 Recognize your traps.
 Then build habits to dodge them.